top of page

 The word for flood, ‘Bonna,’ is also given as a common name for girls in Bangladesh.
 A flood in Bangladesh does not simply translate into the dominant idea of the word flood carrying a singular connotation of “disaster.”

-DAS 2023 proposes to listen to the lands and waters of Bangladesh and its people to tell stories and imagine futures where people regard what the planet and non-human intelligences have to say, as opposed to the clock or the calendar.
-DAS 2023 is about the power of water and the double paradox of how floods and their impact may be (mis)understood.
-Bonna also concerns the power of translation– how do Bangladeshi understandings of life challenge those who might have only understood the flood and its manifestations as a mistranslation and for those now experiencing similar climatic challenges.
+DAS 2023 aimed to listen to the lands and waters of Bangladesh and its people to tell stories and imagine futures where people regard what the planet and non-human bits of intelligence have to say, as opposed to the clock or the calendar.
+DAS 2023 was about the power of water and the double paradox of how floods and their impact may be (mis)understood.
+Bonna is also concerned with the power of translation– how do Bangladeshi understandings of life challenge those who might have only understood the flood and its manifestations as a mistranslation and those now experiencing similar climatic challenges?
 By extension, the Bangladeshi artist and researcher Shawon Akand expands upon mud as a metaphor for the adaptive power of Bengalis; mud can be hard as stone when baked under the summer sun, a fertile bed for crops during the harvest season, and liquid during the monsoon, all without losing its essence.

 bottom of page